animeshjajoo/Tic-Tac-Toe-App/README.md

 Description of Completed Tasks and Steps:

 Task 1 - Implementing Sign-in Screen:
 I initialized the Firebase database (firebaseio) and pushed user data to add a user.
 Users can log in with any email and password, enabling them to view active games in the database.
+We tried using FireStore but had few problems checking realtime database updates.

 Task 2 - Implementing Single-Player Mode:
 After the user logs in, they can opt for a single-player game.
 In this mode, the computer randomly chooses a block after the player's turn.